-- (i) In addition to the effects of the matter described in the Basis for Qualified Opinion section of my report, the following material matters indicating non-compliance with Part 6 of the Local government Act 1995, the Local Government (Financial Management) Regulations 1996 or applicable financial controls of any other written law were identified during the course of my audit: - a) The Shire has not reported the Asset Renewal Funding Ratio for 2020 and 2021 in the annual financial report as required by Section 50(1) of the Local Government (Financial Management) Regulations 1996, as there is not a current long-term financial plan.

-- (ii) In my opinion, the following material matter indicate significant adverse trends in the financial position of the Shire: - a) The Operating Surplus Ratio as reported in Note 32 of the annual financial report is below the Department of Local Government, Sports and Cultural Industries (DLGSCI) standard for the last three years. - (iii) Except for the effects of the matter described in the Basis for Qualified Opinion section of my report, all required information and explanations were obtained by me. - (iv) Except for the effects of the matter described in the Basis for Qualified Opinion section of my report, all audit procedures were satisfactorily completed. - (v) In my opinion, the Asset Consumption Ratio included in the financial report were supported by verifiable information and reasonable assumptions.
+- (i) In addition to the effects of the matter described in the Basis for Qualified Opinion section of my report, the following material matters indicating non-compliance with Part 6 of the Local Government Act 1995, the Local Government (Financial Management) Regulations 1996 or applicable financial controls of any other written law were identified during the course of my audit: - a.
+The Shire has not reported the Asset Renewal Funding Ratio for 2020 in the annual financial report as required by Section 50(1) of the Local Government (Financial Management) Regulations 1996, as there is not a current long-term financial plan. - (ii) In my opinion, the following material matters indicate significant adverse trends in the financial position of the Shire: - a.
+The Current Ratio as reported in Note 32 of the annual financial report is below the Department of Local Government, Sport and Cultural Industries (DLGSCI) standard for the last three years - b.
+The Operating Surplus Ratio as reported in Note 32 of the annual financial report is below the DLGSCI standard for the last three years; and - c.
+The Asset Sustainability Ratio as reported in Note 32 of the annual financial report is below the DLGSCI standard for the last three years. - (iii) Except for the effects of the matter described in the Basis for Qualified Opinion section of my report, all required information and explanations were obtained by me. - (iv) Except for the effects of the matter described in the Basis for Qualified Opinion section of my report, all audit procedures were satisfactorily completed. - (v) In my opinion, the Asset Consumption Ratio included in the annual financial report was supported by verifiable information and reasonable assumptions.